tegos/laravel-action-and-service-guideline/1-article.md

 - **Best Practices**:
     - Stateless.
 Pure functions.
 No side effects, please.
-    - If it's depending on more than 4-5 other Services, you're probably doing too much..
+    - If it's depending on more than 4-5 other Services, you're probably doing too much.
     - Design for reuse across Actions or contexts.
     - You should be able to write a unit test for it without wanting to throw your laptop out the window.

-In short: Services are your go-to for validating cart items, normalizing data, figuring out delivery dates, formatting API payloads, and messing with third-party systems.
+In short: Services are your go-to for calculation, validating cart items, normalizing data, figuring out delivery dates, formatting
+API payloads, and messing with third-party systems.
 They provide reusable building blocks for Actions and keep your codebase modular and testable.